SubhMSFT/CosmosDBLoadTestCode/README.md

 Java SDK v4 code for Azure Cosmos DB for NoSQL Perf Test done for a customer. <br>
 If you have queries, drop me a note at: sugh @ microsoft dot com

-Outline of load test code
+Outline of load test code:
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
         // Issue N async queries in a loop, with optional delay between each query public void queryLoadTest() {